 Whey Cheeses

 There are a few kinds of cheese that can be made from fresh sweet whey.
+So you need to make them right after finishing your first batch of cheese.

 I have no access to sweet whey, but all the sour whey I could possibly want.
 Is there ANYTHING???
 I can do with it?
 This whey, both cow and goat milk, is a byproduct of the fresh cheeses made in a local creamery.
 They all use starter bacteria, they all use rennet, but the whey is not considered sweet.
 Thanks in advance for any advice or help!